Caring for Those in Need

 Sometimes the “neighbor” in “love thy neighbor” lives a little outside our actual neighborhood.
 No matter where we live in the world, we’re all brothers and sisters, so the Church runs humanitarian programs in almost 200 countries.
 Learn more about Latter-day Saints Charities.

 Whether they’re cleaning up after disasters or just picking up litter, the yellow vests and shirts worn by Helping Hands volunteers show up all over the world.
 Learn more about this service program here.

 Clean water is something that many people take for granted—and many others have to go without.
 The clean water program provides volunteer time and skills to create freshwater systems and latrines around the world, making sure locals have the tools to keep water running long after the volunteers are gone.
 Learn more here.

 Maternal and newborn care

-In places with access to modern health care, childbirth these days is a relatively safe experience.
+In places with access to modern health care, childbirth is a relatively safe experience these days.
 But for many women and infants in developing countries, it’s a different story.
 We work with local organizations to help resuscitate babies at birth, take care of newborns, and improve maternal survival.